nf-core/sarek/docs/usage.md

 By default, the input fastq files are split into smaller chunks with FASTP, mapped in parallel, and then merged and duplicate marked.
 This can be customized by setting the parameter `--split_fastq`.
 This parameter determines how many reads are within each split.
 Setting it to `0` will turn of any splitting and only one mapping process is run per input fastq file.

-> FastP always creates as many chunks as CPUs are specified (by default 12).
+> FastP  creates as many chunks as CPUs are specified (by default 12) and subdivides them further, if the number of reads in a chunk is larger then the value specified in `--split_fastq`.
 Thus, the parameter `--split_fastq` is an upper bound, e.g. if 1/12th of the Fastq file exceeds the provided value another fastq file will be generated.

 ### Intervals for Base Quality Score Recalibration and Variantcalling